daniel-covelli/senior-thesis/README.md

 2. <b>Categorize</b>: Catagorize each video based on its political content
 3. <b>Pick</b>: Pick the video with greatest level of favorable political bias
 4. <b>Collect</b>: Collect meta-data for videos
-5. <b>Request</b>: Request 10 recommendations from the pick
+5. <b>Request</b>: Request 10 recommendations from the selected video
 6. <b>Repeat</b>: Catagorize, pick, collect, and request 4 more times
 </pre>

 For more information on the methods used in this repository, reference the methods section of the [thesis paper](thesis.pdf).
+Categorizations for this project were provided by Mark Ledwich and Anna Zaitsev, [Recfluence](https://github.com/markledwich2/Recfluence#data) Channel Classification Data Set.

 ### Findings